 - 1. If necessary, raise or remove the head restraint to position the top tether strap over the top of the seatback.
 If the head restraint is removed, store it in a secure place.
 Be sure to reinstall the head restraint when the child restraint is removed.
 See "Head restraints/headrests" (P.1-10) for head restraint adjustment, removal and installation information - 2.
 Secure the tether strap to the tether anchor point on the back of each seatback behind the child restraint. - 3.
 Tighten the tether strap according to the manufacturer's instructions to remove any slack.
 Make sure the head restraint does not contact the top tether strap.

-If you have any questions when installing a top tether strap on the rear seat, consult your NISSAN dealer for details.
+If you have any questions when installing a top tether strap on the rear seat, it is recommended you visit a NISSAN dealer for this service.